 Installing slabs of concrete that enable people to come together so joyfully, in communities with few store-bought things for play, is hands down the happiest thing REE does.

-Since 2016, REE has built 5 basketball/volleyball courts and every year donates jerseys, shoes, balls, nets, baskets, pumps, etc. to each of our eight Rulindo school partners.
+Since 2016, REE has built 6 basketball/volleyball courts and every year donates as many jerseys, shoes, balls, nets, baskets, pumps, etc. as we can get to each of our eight school partners.

 “Gym tonic” ( cardio-movement to pop music) is popular on weekends.

-Soccer flourishes at all skill levels, and we constantly collect more soccer balls to distribute.
+Soccer flourishes at all skill levels, and we constantly collect more soccer balls and uniforms to distribute.

 Sports and general play enormously boost mental and physical health for students; REE works to give as many kids as possible a chance to participate.